Southern SATIS Rule and Regulations

 12. High Jump

 b.
-Competitors will have two/three attempts at clearing the bar height.
 The raising of the bar to a new height shall not be delayed in order to accommodate an absent athlete.
 (International Rules relating to passing a height or forgoing a second or third attempt at a particular height, in order to attempt a next height, apply).

 Spike length must not exceed 7mm and 9mm in the heel of jumping and throwing shoes.